 Cage Size:

-The size of the cage is one of the most important factors to consider when it comes to housing your Abyssinian guinea pig.
-As active creatures, they need enough space to run, play, and explore.
-The minimum recommended cage size for one Abyssinian is 7.5 square feet, but preferably larger.
+The cage size is one of the most important factors to consider when housing your Abyssinian guinea pig.
+As active creatures, they need sufficient space to run, play, and explore.
+The minimum recommended cage size for one Abyssinian is 7.5 square feet, but larger is preferable.
 If you have more than one Aby, add an extra 2-3 square feet per pig.

 Bedding: